libp2p/specs/connections/hole-punching.md

 On _non-browser_ platforms a libp2p implementation has extensive control over the (TCP or UDP) network socket, e.g. controlling port-reuse.
 The libp2p implementation controls the full transport security stack.
-Further more, unless run behind a Firewall or NAT, _non-browser_ platform hosts can be directly dialed through their publicly reachable addresses.
+Furthermore, unless run behind a Firewall or NAT, _non-browser_ platform hosts can be directly dialed through their publicly reachable addresses.

-On the contrary, _browser_ platforms a libp2p implementation does not manage the network socket nor does it control the transport security stack.
+On the contrary, on _browser_ platforms a libp2p implementation does not manage the network socket nor does it control the transport security stack.
 In addition to these restrictions, hosts running on _browser_ platforms can not be directly dialed.